Introduction to cough:

 Coughing is an important part of the body’s defense system.
 It forcefully propels unwanted invaders up and out of the body.

-A cough often accompanies infections of the upper or lower respiratory tract, such as colds, flu, sinus infections, croup, bronchitis, bronchiolitis, measles, or pneumonia.
-Sometimes the cough will linger once the infection has cleared.
+Coughing often accompanies infections of the upper or lower respiratory tract, such as colds, flu, sinus infections, croup, bronchitis, bronchiolitis, measles, or pneumonia.
+Sometimes it will linger once the infection has cleared.

 Hair cells, called cilia, normally move mucus along the respiratory tract to keep the area clean and moist.
 If these cilia are damaged during an infection, the body may use coughing to move this mucus along – even after the invading germs are gone.
 Thus, the cough sensors tend to be hypersensitive following an infection.